lamnhan066/keyboard_detection/README.md

 `onChanged` will be `true` if the keyboard is visible and `false` otherwise.

-`timerDuration` is the time interval between 2 checks.
-Default is 100 milliseconds.
+`timerDuration` is the time interval between two checks.
+Default value is 100 milliseconds.

+`minDifferentSize` is the minimum different size of bottom view insets between two checks.
+Default value is 0.

 ## Another Way